LinkedIn has a powerful publishing platform for LinkedIn articles that can help you generate a lot of exposure for your business.

 What are the top five questions people tend to come to you with?

-What are some oversights your target audience often make when deciding what product or service to purchase?
+What are some oversights your target audience often makes when deciding what product or service to purchase?

 These types of questions and scenarios are a goldmine for engaging content.